Buying Anime Figures from Japan: Prices, Shipping & Where to Find Deals

 - Ship plushies surface.
 They're light, not fragile, and surface mail is half the price of EMS.
 Worth the 6-8 week wait.

 - Keep boxes if you might resell.
 A figure without its original box loses 30-50% of resale value.
-I know they take up space.
-Keep them anyway.
+They take up space, but keep them anyway.

 - Beware Amazon US "imports."US sellers buy figures in Japan for ¥2,000, list them for $50, and call it an "import."
 You're just paying their forwarding fee plus a fat markup.
 Cut out the middleman.